-- Serve as a room parent and assistant to the teacher, special projects aide, story reader, and a communicator who represents the school to your class parents. - Attend PACE meetings when possible. - Get to know all your class parents. - Contact parents for all school activities and schedule workers when necessary. - Attend school-wide meetings when possible. - Help your teacher schedule class parties (2 per year), field trip volunteers and drivers, and other class activities. - Follow correct procedures for handling conflicts (Section 305). - Read and be familiar with the school's policies and procedures.
+- Serve as a room parent and assistant to the teacher, special projects aide, story reader, and a communicator who represents the school to your class parents. - Attend PACE meetings when possible. - Get to know all your class parents. - Contact parents for all school activities and schedule workers when necessary. - Attend school-wide meetings when possible. - Help your teacher schedule class parties field trip, volunteers and drivers, and other class activities. - Read and be familiar with the school's policies and procedures.